You are Owed Money —

 If the bankruptcy is being dealt with as a summary administration, a meeting of creditors is not mandatory.
 Such a meeting will be held only at the request of creditors who hold at least 25 percent of the value of the proven claims, or at the request of the OSB.

-The trustee may call a meeting of creditors any time during the administration of a bankruptcy and must do so when directed by the Court or when requested in writing by 25 percent of the creditors holding 25 percent of the value of the proven claims.
+The LIT may call a meeting of creditors any time during the administration of a bankruptcy and must do so when directed by the Court or when requested in writing by creditors holding 25 percent of the value of the proven claims.

-- examine the affairs of the bankrupt by asking questions of the trustee and the bankrupt;
+- examine the affairs of the bankrupt by asking questions of the LIT and the bankrupt;

-- confirm the trustee's appointment or replace him or her;
+- confirm the LIT's appointment or replace him or her;

-- instruct the trustee on the administration of the estate; and
+- instruct the LIT on the administration of the estate; and

 - appoint inspectors.

-Inspectors are appointed to provide the trustee with direction and the authority to take certain actions.
+Inspectors are appointed to provide the LIT with direction and the authority to take certain actions.
 (The Inspectors' Handbook provides more information about the role of inspectors.)

-- ask the trustee to examine any person regarding the affairs of the bankrupt; or
+- ask the LIT to examine any person regarding the affairs of the bankrupt.

-A transaction can be set aside if, in the three months prior to the date of the initial bankruptcy event, the debtor made a payment to one creditor that favoured the creditor over others.
-(If the creditor is not at arm's length from the debtor — such as a family member — the period extends to 12 months preceding the date of the initial bankruptcy.)
+A transfer of property (preference) can be set aside if, in the three months prior to the date of the initial bankruptcy event, the debtor made a payment to one creditor that favored the creditor over others.
+(If the creditor is not at arm's length from the debtor — such as a family member — the period extends to 12 months preceding the date of the initial bankruptcy event).

-If you have reasonable grounds to believe that the bankrupt or someone else is guilty of an offence under the BIA or any other statute, you should contact the trustee or the Office of the Superintendent of Bankruptcy.
+If you have reasonable grounds to believe that the bankrupt or someone else is guilty of an offence under the BIA or any other statute, you should contact the LIT in charge of the estate or the OSB.

 How funds are recovered and distributed

-The dividends are distributed in the order set out in section 136 of the Bankruptcy and Insolvency Act (BIA) :
+Once the secured claims have been settled, the dividends are distributed in the order set out in section 136 of the Bankruptcy and Insolvency Act (BIA):

 - Funeral fees.

-- The costs of administration, including the fees and disbursements of the trustee and legal costs.
+- The costs of administration, including the fees and disbursements of the LIT and legal costs.

 - A levy on the dividends of secured, preferred and unsecured creditors to defray the expenses of the supervision by the Office of the Superintendent of Bankruptcy.